Superfund: Implementation

-As of 3 July 2025, there were 1,322 sites listed; an additional 447 had been delisted, and 51 new sites have been proposed.
+As of 3 July 2025, there were 1,343 sites listed; an additional 459 had been deleted, and 38 new sites have been proposed on the NPL.

 Historically about 70 percent of Superfund cleanup activities have been paid for by potentially responsible party (PRPs).
 When the party either cannot be found or is unable to pay for the cleanup, the Superfund law originally paid for site cleanups through an excise tax on petroleum and chemical manufacturers.
-The chemical and petroleum taxes were intended to provide incentives to use less toxic substances.
-Over five years, $1.6 billion was collected, and the tax went to a trust fund for cleaning up abandoned or uncontrolled hazardous waste sites.

 The last full fiscal year (FY) in which the Department of the Treasury collected the excise tax was 1995.
 At the end of FY 1996, the invested trust fund balance was $6.0 billion.
 This fund was exhausted by the end of FY 2003.
 Since that time Superfund sites for which the PRPs could not pay have been paid for from the general fund.
 Under the 2021 authorization by Congress, collection of excise taxes from chemical manufacturers will resume in 2022.